janaagaard75/janaagaard75.github.io/posts/comments.md

 # Writing Good Code Comments

-Writing good code is an art, and writing good code comments is part of this art.
-This is a system for classifying comments, meant to help you determine if a comment is worth including, and in general help think about your comments, and in general improve your code.
-I find it especially useful to look at code comments when I am reviewing code, because that is when you have the first fresh look at some code.
+Writing good code comments is part writing good code.
+This article introduces a system for classifying comments, which meant to help you determine if a comment is worth including, and in general help think about your comments, and in general improve your code.
+I find it especially useful to think about comments when I am reviewing code, because that is when you have the first fresh look at some code.

-TODO: Full sentenses.
-Comments are put here for the next programmer.
+TODO: Comments are put here for the next programmer.
 Good comments can same a lot of time.
 Bad comments are plain wrong or just fillers.
+Write full sentenses with proper capitalization and punctuation.

 TODO: Quote from Clean Code about comments being filler or simply plain wrong.